sshniro/zap-docs/source/includes/auth.md

 After the setting up the application a user should be created in the Juice Shop to proceed with the ZAP configurations.
-A new user can be created by clicking the login button in the web application and clicking the register new user option.
+A new user can be created by clicking the login button in the web application and clicking the `Not yet a customer?` option.

 ## Configure ZAP

-Its recommended to configure the authentication via the desktop UI before attempting via the APIs.
-Refer the [following link](https://github.com/zaproxy/zaproxy/wiki/FAQformauth) to learn how to perform form based authentication via the desktop.
-Refer the following steps below to configure the application via the APIs
+Its recommended to configure the authentication via the desktop UI before attempting the APIs.
+Refer the [following link](https://github.com/zaproxy/zaproxy/wiki/FAQformauth) to learn to configure form based authentication via the desktop.
+The following sections below provides a step by step guide on how to configure authentication for Juice Shop application.

 ### Step 1: Include in Context

-Inorder to proceed with Auth the URL of the webapplication should be added to the context.
-As the Juice Shop is avaiable via [http://localhost:3000](http://localhost:3000) use the [includeInContext](#contextactionincludeincontext) to add the URL to the context.
-If you are using the desktop UI then export the context configis and import them via the [importContext](#contextactionimportcontext) API.
+Inorder to proceed with Authenticaion the URL of the webapplication should be added to the context.
+As the Juice Shop is available via [http://localhost:3000](http://localhost:3000) use the [includeInContext](#contextactionincludeincontext) API to add the URL to the context.
+If you are using the desktop UI then export the context configs and import them via the [importContext](#contextactionimportcontext) API.

 ### Step 2:  Set Authentication Method